newlandsvalley/musicrest/README.markdown

 #### _URL Scheme_

 URL path segments in italics represent fixed text; those in bold type are variable.
-For example, the text 'genre' is fixed whilst '**agenre**' can be any of _irish, scandi, scottish or klezmer_.
+For example, the text 'genre' is fixed whilst **agenre** can be any of _irish, scandi, scottish or klezmer_.
 The following URLs access or maintain music:

 *  GET / _musicrest_ / _genre_ - get a list of genres.